Skip to main content

 Growth Hormone Secretagogues and Vascular Stability

-Growth hormone secretagogues, including popular peptides like Ipamorelin, CJC-1295, and Tesamorelin, function by prompting the pituitary gland to release more (GH).
+Growth hormone secretagogues, including popular peptides like Ipamorelin, CJC-1295, and Tesamorelin, function by prompting the pituitary gland to release more growth hormone (GH).
 This, in turn, increases levels of Insulin-like Growth Factor 1 (IGF-1).
 The GH/IGF-1 axis is a master regulator of metabolism and cellular growth, and its decline with age is associated with changes in body composition, energy levels, and recovery.
-While optimizing this axis is a primary goal of many anti-aging protocols, its effects on the cardiovascular system are multifaceted and warrant close inspection for those with vascular conditions.

 The Complex Role of GH and IGF-1

 The GH/IGF-1 system has a complex, biphasic relationship with vascular health.
 Both severe deficiency and significant excess of GH can be detrimental.
 In the context of peptide therapy, we are concerned with the effects of supraphysiological (higher than normal) stimulation.
-The key areas of concern for individuals with are fluid retention, insulin sensitivity, and direct endothelial effects.
+The key areas of concern for individuals with pre-existing vascular disease are fluid retention, insulin sensitivity, and direct endothelial effects.

 The table below outlines the intended benefits of GHS therapy versus the potential risks in a patient with a compromised vascular system.